krangelov/daison/doc/tutorial.md

 ## Defining and creating tables

 Although this is a NoSQL database it is still based on the concept of tables.
-A table however doesn't have any columns, it is just a list rows, where each row stores one Haskell value.
-The value, of course, could be of record type, so in that sense the Daison tables could have columns as well.
+A table however doesn't have any columns, it is just a sequence of rows, where each row stores one Haskell value.
+The value, of course, could be of record type, so in that sense Daison tables could still have columns.

 Before we create a table, we need to define the data type for the rows:
 ```haskell